Biden restores Bears Ears, other monuments cut by Trump

 Haaland, the first Native American to serve as a Cabinet secretary, said Biden's action were not just about national monuments.

-“It’s about this administration centering the voices of Indigenous people and affirming the shared stewardship of this landscape with tribal nations,'' she said.
+“It’s about this administration centering the voices of Indigenous people and affirming the shared stewardship of this landscape with tribal nations,'' she said at the White House.
 “The president’s action today writes a new chapter that embraces Indigenous knowledge, ensures tribal leadership has a seat at the table, and demonstrates that by working together we can build a brighter future for all of us.''

 Rep. Raul Grijalva, D-Ariz., and chairman of the House Natural Resources Committee, said Biden's restoration of the monuments shows his dedication to “conserving our public lands and respecting the voices of Indigenous Peoples.”